Principal Investigators

 All the way from Lebanon, Charbel came to Edmonton for his Ph.D. in neuroscience.
 He graduated with a BSc in Biology.
 As Plemel’s first graduate student, he’s so excited to be in the process of discovering new ways to treat one of the most prevalent neurodegenerative diseases, multiple sclerosis.
 His project will focus on the roles of microglia in the process of remyelination and he hopes to find molecular targets to induce this regenerative process in MS patients.

-Madelene Ho, M.Sc Student
+Madelene Ho, PhD Candidate

 Madelene initially started in the Plemel lab in 2018-2019 academic year to intern as a Research Assistant to gain more laboratory experience and techniques and be part of the front lines in Multiple Sclerosis research.
 Since then, she began an M.Sc. in Neuroscience on a collaborative project between the Kerr and Plemel Lab.
 Her project focuses on immune cells and how they contribute to neuropathic pain.
 Apart from her love of the daring environment of research labs, she is passionate about curative research and care in the clinical sciences.
 Recently, she has been fascinated by auto/immune and degenerative diseases and disorders; she likes being involved in working with MS, Autism Spectrum Disorder, and HIV/AIDS.